 Exercises like walking, hiking, cycling, and high-intensity interval training (HIIT) can boost up your immune system.
 Research shows that people who exercise have a reduced risk of cardiac diseases by 20-25%.
 It improves blood circulation throughout the body and brain.

 People who go cycling regularly have more active immune cells.
 This also ensures lower risks of infection.
 During exercise, sweat releases from the body and removes toxic substances.

-Some experts suggests morning as the best time to work out.
+Some experts suggests morning as the best time to work out so you may want to get to the gym as soon as it opens.
 But it’s still good for you even if you prefer afternoon or evening workout sessions.
 Fix an exact schedule, morning or night, and regularly exercise for at least 20 to 30 minutes.
 Maintaining consistency on something is vital for getting a positive result.

 No equipment?
 That’s perfectly fine.
 Many freehand exercises can tone up your body.
 Go for a walk or jogging.
 Even better join a gym.
 You can also run on a treadmill at home.
 Here are some super-effective exercises you can do at home with little to no equipment;

 - Jumping Jacks